dvaitam/codeforces/README.md

 go run webserver.go
 ```

+If you set the `ADMIN_KEY` environment variable, the "Add Problem" form requires
+the same key before a problem is created.
+This helps prevent unauthorized
+modifications when running a public server.

 Open <http://localhost:8081> to see the list of contests.
 Each problem page
 allows you to paste code or upload a file in C, C++, Go, Rust, Java or Python.
 If a verifier is present in the contest directory it will run automatically